Datona-Labs/datona/Example-KYC.md

 ```

-### 21. As someone other than the Owner, try to delete the vault.
+### 21. As someone other than the Owner, try to delete the vault

 ```
 $ datona deleteVault $contract $vaultUrl $vaultServerId --key otherUser